 Barge Release Area: The barge schedule is based on releasing fish between river miles 138 and 141 with arrival at that point pre-determined to occur during nighttime hours to minimize predation impacts.
 As a reference point, Bonneville Dam is at RM 146.
 Barge travel time is affected by weather and river flows.
 Each towboat will be assigned a designated river mile for fish releases to ensure fish are not released in the same area on consecutive trips.
 Lower Granite project biologists will furnish maps of the release site and clearly designate the assigned river mile for fish release on each trip.
 As warranted, barge riders may randomly select a barge release site between river miles 138 and 141 to further decrease the ability of predators to prey on fish released from the barge.
 The alternate release site should be coordinated with the Lower Granite project biologist, if possible.

-Barge Lockage Priority: During the fish barging season, April 8 to August 18, fish barges as Government vessels should be provided priority lockage over commercial and recreational traffic when locking through navigation locks, per 33 CFR 207.718(f).
+Barge Lockage Priority: During the fish barging season, , fish barges as Government vessels should be provided priority lockage over commercial and recreational traffic when locking through navigation locks, per 33 CFR 207.718(f).
 However, safety will not be compromised during lockages.